sf-wdi-19-20/modules/w3_d3_2_update_and_delete/README.md

 ## Challenges (& Tonight's Homework)

-Implement the "D" in CRUD in the RESTful API you started this morning.
+Implement the "D" (delete) in CRUD in the RESTful API you started this morning.

 ### Requirements